Legislature(2025 - 2026)GRUENBERG 120

 REPRESENTATIVE HIMSCHOOT said that in the movie Jurassic Park,

-the actor Jeff Goldblum is quoted saying that "Life finds a way"
+the actor Jeff Goldblum is quoted saying, "Life finds a way."

-about additional expenses to the department and asked for an
+additional funding to the department to support monitoring for

 COMMISSIONER VINCENT-LANG responded that when the eggs are in